SkylineCommunications/dataminer-docs-connectors/connector/doc/Viavi_Solutions_XPERTrak.md

 HTTP CONNECTION:

-  - **IP address/host**: [The polling IP or URL of the destination.]
+- **IP address/host**: The polling IP or URL of the destination.
-  - **IP port**: [The IP port of the destination.]
+- **IP port**: The IP port of the destination.
-  - **Device address**: [The bus address of the device.
-If the proxy server has to be bypassed, specify *BypassProxy*.]
+- **Device address**: The bus address of the device.
+If the proxy server has to be bypassed, specify *BypassProxy*.

 ### Initialization

-Credentials needed for system authentication are needed.
-Username nad password can be put in on the configuration page.
+When you have created the element, on the **Configuration** page, fill in the **Username** and **Password** required for system authentication.

 ## How to use

-After initial driver authentication and authorization, driver will poll the list of all available RCIs.
-Selected RCI can be changed on the configuration page.
-From the selected RCI, all available ports will be requested and they will be presented on General page in the Upstreamports table.
+After the initial connector authentication and authorization, the connector will poll the list of all available RCIs.
+On the **Configuration** page, you can change which RCI is selected.

+All available ports will be requested from the selected RCI, and they will be displayed on the **General** page in the **Upstreamports** table.

-Each port can be individually opened and the trace from that port will be requested and shown on Spectrum Analyzer page.
+You can open each port individually.
+The trace from that port will be requested and shown on the **Spectrum Analyzer** page.

-On the status parameter on the General page, status of the polling is shown, and can be tracked real-time.
+On the **General** page, the status parameter shows the status of the polling and allows you to track this in real time.